Distant fields of grain

 The results were as they had hoped.
 Their crop estimates were close to figures on the ground, and closer than the seasonally averaged NDVI that had until now been the best approximation for crop production.
 Budde said, “Our analysis contributed to a clear picture of the situation in Zimbabwe: a 55 percent shortfall in production.
 This information led to an appropriate and timely international request for aid in 2007.”

 The following season provided an even more challenging test of their approach.
 Again during the 2007 to 2008 season, Zimbabwe experienced drought.
 But this time, when seed distribution delays forced many farmers to plant late, Funk and Budde used ground information to help establish the start of the growing season for their analysis.
 The scientists were able to replicate the lower yields of the late-planting districts, which were off-timed with the rainy season.
 The season demonstrated the flexibility and accuracy of their method, which in turn increased confidence in the data for groups planning aid.

 Information for action

-Budde and Funk continue watching crops in Zimbabwe and other struggling nations around the world, recently completing a study of winter wheat production in Afghanistan.
+Budde and Funk continue watching crops in Zimbabwe.
 They make their results available through the Famine Early Warning System Network (FEWS NET), which collects data from many sources to construct the clearest picture of food security in nations at risk.

 Budde said, “We’re studying very large areas that lack good ground information.
 We throw our hat into this ring: here’s our estimation, does that fit with others?
 If all the evidence points towards a certain situation, it is more likely to be true.”
 Funk added, “You’re making decisions.
 People might put food on a boat and ship it over.
 If you make the wrong call it can be devastating; unnecessary food aid can cause crop prices to drop, punishing farmers and creating a disincentive for development and investments in agriculture.
 You want to try to get the answer right.”